Archive for June 2013

 CONCLUSION: The sum of the measures of the angles of any triangle is 180 degrees.

-For educators, I have made a worksheet for this activity for your class.
+For educators and parents, I have made a worksheet for this activity for your class/children.
 You are free to download and print it.
 You may group your students and let each group work on a triangle or all the triangles.
 I hope this will be helpful.

 Maybe you are wondering why or how can 1 be equal to 2.
 Let us look at the following proof: